iganna/pannagram/README.md

 ## Acknowledgements

 Anna Glushkevich for testing

+Logo was generated with the help of DALL-E

 To acknowledge the utilized process parallelization tool, reference:
 O. Tange (2018): GNU Parallel 2018, Mar 2018, ISBN 9781387509881,